 Hi there, I’m Hope!
-I’m still a puppy which means I’m playful, inquisitive and love to make new friends.
-In fact, I love hanging out with all breeds of dogs!
+I’m a young girl, still just a puppy really, which which means I’m playful, inquisitive and love to make new friends!

-When I was just a young pup, I had an injury to my back legs and I need some help with knowing when I need to go to the toilet (and where!).
+When I was just a young pup, I had an injury to my back legs and I sometimes need a bit of help with knowing when I need to go to the toilet (and where!).
 Because of that, I’m looking for a patient and compassionate human (or humans!) who will help me get into a toileting groove.

 Despite my injury, I’m still a happy girl who loves to play, run around and be a normal puppy, so a home with a backyard is a must!
-I am currently in foster care with another greyhound, so if you have a doggy friend for me that would be just swell!
+I am currently in foster care with another greyhound so if you have a doggie friend at your place, that’s fine by me.

 A note from Hope’s foster carers